How to obtain Residency, Citizenship and a Second Passport

 Uruguay has a stated policy of welcoming foreign nationals who wish to come and live in the country.
 There is no immigration quota, nor does Uruguay ́s immigration authority discretionally reject applications.
 It is not required that the applicant invest in the country, either.
 As long as the applicant meets the requirements listed below permanent resident status is always granted.

 If, after residency, you also wish to obtain Uruguayan citizenship (and a second passport), you need to wait three years (if married), or five years (if single).
-This period starts to run from the moment you first arrived in Uruguay to file for residency, and –to be able to obtain citizenship- you need to spend at least six months out of each of those 3/5 years in the country (besides other formal requirements which mainly consist of gathering paperwork that prove your connection with the country).
+This period starts to run from the moment you first arrived in Uruguay to file for residency, and you need to spend at least six months out of each of those 3/5 years in the country to obtain citizenship (besides other formal requirements which mainly consist of gathering paperwork during the period, to prove your connection with the country).

 The required documents to apply for Permanent Residency are: